 Graduate students and postdoctoral scholars who have actively contributed to inclusive excellence on campus are eligible and encouraged to apply for funds that support their professional development.
 Examples include, but are not limited to, holding leadership positions within DECADE, organizing diversity and inclusion-based programs with DECADE Faculty Mentors, holding mentoring positions for Graduate Division programs including DECADE PLUS, Summer Undergraduate Research Program, and Competitive Edge, and/or participating in other campus initiatives that support inclusive excellence such as certificate programs and committees.

 Awards of up to $500 are available.
-The 2021-2022 DECADE Professional Development Award application is now available.
+The 2022-2023 DECADE Professional Development Award application will open for new submissions on Monday, September 19, 2022.

 At UC Irvine, we are committed to engaging similarities and differences with respect and humility in order to create an inclusive environment for our diverse campus community.
 As an extension of this commitment, the Graduate Division at UC Irvine has developed a program called We Are Them (WATz Up).
 This program provides workshops for our local K-12 schools, with WATz Up Jr. designed for our younger friends.
 The workshops use interactive activities to promote the importance of communication and kindness.

 The primary goal is to help students develop the skills needed to be successful in the classroom and beyond.
 These workshops are facilitated by UCI staff and current graduate students involved with our DECADE program.
 DECADE stands for Diverse Educational Community and Doctoral Experience, and its mission is to promote an affirmative climate for all graduate students.
-For questions or to set-up a classroom visit, please contact Dr. Phong Luong at 949-824-0246 or email at
+The WATz Up program has been suspended due to COVID-19 related restrictions.
+For more questions about the status of this program, you can reach out to Dr. Phong Luong at firstname.lastname@example.org.